-- 18.1.
-Upon obtaining qualified teacher status (QTS) under regulations made under section 132 of the Act(7) an unqualified teacher must be transferred to a salary within the main pay scale for teachers in paragraph 13.
-Where the teacher continues to be employed by the same school within which they were employed before they obtained QTS the teacher must be paid a salary which is the same as, or higher than, the sum of the salary payable under paragraph 17.1 and any allowance payable under paragraph 22 (including any safeguarded sum payable under paragraph 31), as the relevant body considers to be appropriate. - 18.2.
-A teacher who obtains QTS retrospectively under those regulations must be paid a lump sum by the relevant body responsible for the payment of remuneration at the time when QTS was effectively obtained. - 18.3.
-The lump sum payable under paragraph 18.2 must be the difference (if any) between the remuneration the teacher was actually paid as an unqualified teacher and the salary (not including any allowances) the teacher would have been paid as a qualified teacher, from the date QTS was effectively obtained to the date when the lump sum is paid.
+18.1.
+Upon obtaining qualified teacher status (QTS) under regulations made under section 132 of the Act(6) an unqualified teacher must be transferred to a salary within the main pay scale for teachers in paragraph 13.
+Where the teacher continues to be employed by the same school within which they were employed before they obtained QTS the teacher must be paid a salary which is the same as, or higher than, the sum of the salary payable under paragraph 17.1 and any allowance payable under paragraph 22 (including any safeguarded sum payable under paragraph 31), as the relevant body considers to be appropriate.